facebookresearch/Mixture-of-Transformers/README.md

    - Modality-specific queries, keys, and values are processed and merged for the inner attention mechanism.
 4. **Output Projection and Normalization**:
    - Attention outputs are projected back and normalized per modality.

+Please refer to `src/simplified_ModalityUntiedAttention.py` for a more comprehensive implementation.

 ---